 1. Have your child take stock of the coins.
 Rolls come in 50 cents for pennies (50 coins), $2 for nickels (40), $5 for dimes (50), $10 for quarters (40) and $25 for dollars (25).

 2. Go to the bank and request FREE rolls if you do not already have them on hand at home.

-3. Usually the rolls come flat, so have your child pop it open, drop a few coins in and close the bottom.
-Continue to fill up coin roll and then close the top.
+3. Usually, the rolls come flat, so have your child pop it open, drop a few coins, and close the bottom.
+Continue to fill up the coin roll and then close the top.

 4. Mark the money before rolling.
-Definitely put your child's name and maybe an account number on the roll.
+Put your child’s name and maybe an account number on the roll.
 Some banks even require a bank number these days.

 5. Have your child decide on their own if they want to deposit the $ into a savings account or receive cash.
 The bank will typically provide either.